I am a journalist and leader with a passion for providing the training and mentorship needed to strengthen and diversify the field of journalism.

 My reporting on Black infant and maternal mortality has raised awareness and spurred policy change.

-I am now the managing editor of the Gulf States Newsroom, a collaboration between NPR and member stations in Alabama, Louisiana and Mississippi.
+From 2020-2024, I was the regional managing editor of the Gulf States Newsroom, a collaboration among NPR and member stations in Alabama, Louisiana and Mississippi.
+I built the regional newsroom from the ground up — hiring editors and reporters and creating systems and structures for effective collaboration.
 I was named 2022 Editor of the Year by the Public Media Journalists Association.

 My writing has been featured in Poynter, The Cut, Current and more.